The Hague: Modern history

+The Old City Hall (The Hague) on the Groenmarkt, seen from the Nieuwstraat.
+It was built in 1564, replacing the count's castle.

 In 1806, when the Kingdom of Holland was a puppet state of the First French Empire, the settlement was granted city rights by Louis Bonaparte.
 After the Napoleonic Wars, modern-day Belgium and the Netherlands were combined in the United Kingdom of the Netherlands to form a buffer against France.
 As a compromise, Brussels and Amsterdam alternated as capital every two years, with the government remaining in The Hague.
 After the separation of Belgium in 1830, Amsterdam remained the capital of the Netherlands, while the government was situated in The Hague.
 When the government started to play a more prominent role in Dutch society after 1850, The Hague quickly expanded.
 Many streets were specifically built for the large number of civil servants employed in the country's government and for the Dutchmen who were retiring from the administration of the Netherlands East Indies.
 The growing city amalgamated the rural municipality of Loosduinen partly in 1903 and completely in 1923.

 The city sustained heavy damage during World War II.
 Many Jews were killed during the German occupation.
-Additionally, the Atlantic Wall was built through the city, causing a large quarter to be torn down by the Nazi occupants.
+Additionally, the Atlantic Wall was built through the city, causing a large quarter to be torn down by the Nazi occupiers.
 On 3 March 1945, the Royal Air Force mistakenly bombed the Bezuidenhout quarter.
 The target was an installation of V-2 rockets in the nearby Haagse Bos park, but because of navigational errors, the bombs fell on a heavily populated and historic part of the city.
 The bombardment wreaked widespread destruction in the area and caused 511 fatalities.

-Because of uncertainty about what to do after the destruction of the bombing, nobody attempted to plan a reconstruction of Bezuidenhout.
+Because of uncertainty about what to do after the destruction caused by the bombing, nobody attempted to plan a reconstruction of Bezuidenhout.
 In 1962, David Jokinen saw an opportunity to put an end to the situation where two main stations each served only part of the rail traffic.
 The Jokinen Plan included the intent to demolish the Staatsspoor Station, with Hollands Spoor becoming the central station.
 Jokinen's plan sparked fierce discussions.
 The plan was not implemented, in part because it was only presented when decision-making had finally reached an advanced stage.
 In the place of the Staatsspoor station now stands the Den Haag Centraal railway station.